 Marine Geoengineering: The number of greenhouse gas removal projects in marine environments continues to grow, along with the number of marine research projects and field trials

-During the last months, interest in marine geoengineering projects has noticeably increased.
-New research projects have been launched, new theoretical marine geoengineering technologies have been presented and attempts are being made to commercialise marine geoengineering.
+In recent months, interest in marine geoengineering projects has noticeably increased.
+New research projects have been launched, new theoretical marine geoengineering technologies have been presented and attempts are being made to commercialize marine geoengineering.

 Like land-based GGR projects, marine GGR projects consume a lot of resources, pose unmanageable risks to the environment and do not address the underlying causes of climate change